Fast Core Pricing for Rich Advertising Auctions: The Water-Filling Algorithm

 \subsection{Proof of Correctness and Running Time}

 The main idea behind the proof of correctness of the algorithm is the following simple observation.
 Suppose $\pi$ is a point in the core and $S$ is a tight core constraint with respect to $\pi$.
 Note that there always exists at least one tight core constraint, as the constraint for coalition $N$ is always tight.
 Now, one is allowed to increase $\pi_i$ by a small amount and still have a core point as long as bidder $i$ is participating in \emph{every} tight core constraint $S\subseteq N$.
-This is true because the change in the left-hand side and right-hand of Equation~\ref{eq:core-alter} will be the same for all currently tight constraints, which are the only candidates to get violated after the small change.
-Inspired by this observation, the water-filling algorithm starts from a point in the core and fills the utilities of nested subsets of bidders uniformly at each iteration, until it ensures that there exists no bidder in the intersection of all tight (and almost tight) core-constraints.
+This is true because the change in the left-hand side and right-hand of Equation~\ref{eq:core-alter} will be the same for all currently tight constraints, which are the only candidates for violation after the small change.
+Inspired by this observation, the algorithm starts from a point in the core and increases utilities of nested subsets of bidders uniformly at each iteration, until no bidder in the intersection of all tight (and almost tight) core-constraints exists.

 Given this observation, here is the intuition behind the correctness of the algorithm.
 As mentioned earlier, Algorithm~\ref{alg:bidderopt} keeps track of $\{\pi_i^{(t)}\}_{i\in N}$ (inside the core), and $\{\bar{\pi}_i^{(t)}\}_{i\in N}$ (outside of the core), while these two points are always $\epsilon$-close in $\ell_1$-norm distance.
 As a result, they help the algorithm to find the next subset of bidders $S_{t+1}\subset S_{t}$, with the property that the algorithm can potentially increase their corresponding utilities uniformly.
 Furthermore, for a fixed run of the algorithm consider sequence $\emptyset=\mathcal{G}_0\subset\mathcal{G}_1\subset\mathcal{G}_2\subset,\ldots$, where $\mathcal{G}_{t}\triangleq\{T_1,\ldots,T_{t-1}\}$.
 By closeness of the two points, it can be shown that $\mathcal{G}_t$ is always a collection of $\epsilon$-tight core constraints with respect to $\pi^{(t)}$.
 This sequence acts as a \emph{certificate of correctness} for the algorithm: at each iteration $t$ the algorithm ensures that bidders in $S_{t+1}=\bigcap_{t'=0}^{t}T_t$ are indeed the subset of bidders appearing in \emph{every} constraint of $\mathcal{G}_{t+1}$, and hence those which could have increased their utility.
 So, at termination it ensures that $S_{t+1}$ is empty, and therefore there exists no bidder that appears in all $\epsilon$-tight core constraints.